indigoUan/haxeNeuralNetwork/README.md

+# This is outdated!
+I will rewrite this soon!
 # How to use Network
 ## Creating a blank Network
 Once you include the library in your project, you can create a new network with